Skip to main content

 })

-It is mandatory to prompt the user that his consent has been rejected successfully if it was accepted before and the prompt should adhere to the text in the guidelines.
+It is mandatory to notify the user that their consent has been successfully rejected if it was previously accepted, and the prompt must follow the text provided in the guidelines.

 consenthub URL

-If there is a need for accessing the consenthub URL from within the mobile app, i.e. opening it in a web view, this can be done by calling the function that returns the consenthub URL.
+If you need to access the ConsentHub URL from within the mobile app (for example, in a web view), you can do so by calling the function that returns the ConsentHub URL.

 SWIFT

-In the implementation phase, you might need to pass the stub token to the consentHubUrl(stubToken: STUB_TOKENtoken) function if you are not using an eligible SIM.
+During implementation, you may need to pass the stub token to the consentHubUrl(stubToken: STUB_TOKEN) function if you are not using an eligible SIM.

 User Eligibility

-Before asking for the user consent and fetching IdConnect data, it is good to check if the user is on a supported Telco or not by using the following function, doing this will avoid unnecessary API calls, and consent pop-up but in all cases Utiq won’t return any data if the Telco is not supported.
+Before requesting user consent and fetching IdConnect data, it is recommended to first check whether the user is on a supported Telco by using the following function.
+This helps avoid unnecessary API calls and consent popups.
+In all cases, Utiq will not return any data if the Telco is not supported.

 SWIFT